 The title of European Capital of Culture awarded to Lille over a decade ago was not the height of its ability, but rather a humble beginning, for in the years to follow Lille has grown to become a cultural hub second to none in northern France – and, some would argue, even beyond.
 There is a strong Flemish flavour in Lille, which manifests itself literally, through Lillois cuisine, and figuratively, through the ornate buildings of the charming old town (Vieux Lille).

 Overlooking a river among green hills, Limoges has long been synonymous with the finest porcelain, while its tradition of enamelware goes back even further.
 Many sights and attractions are centered around this proud history.
 Those industries brought immense wealth to the town, which reflects in many of the town's impressive medieval buildings built of local rose-tinted granite.
-The air of prosperity, style and joie de vivre lives ony, with good shops and restaurants, plenty to do and always more to discover.
+The air of prosperity and style with good shops and restaurants, plenty to do and always more to discover.

 Lyon is usually called the capital city of gastronomy.
 For a long time, this was equated with sauces and a petit-bourgeois small town complex.
 But then the TGV high speed train linked Lyon with Paris and Marseille, Olympique de Lyon started to win League Championship after League Championship, and a new Lyon was suddenly filled with daring architecture, crowded cafés and avant-garde exhibitions.

 Marseille is the undiscovered jewel in the crown of France’s Mediterranean coastline.
 The rocky hills of Provence look down onto the ancient port and the thousands of boats docked in its clear blue waters.
 Countless artists have been seduced by the sunny climate and the hustle-and-bustle of the town.
 France’s second city has all you could ask for - beautiful beaches, ancient buildings, thriving arts, and a diverse and dynamic nightlife.
 Welcome to a place fiercely proud of its unique cultural heritage, dubbed "Planet Mars" by its youthful population.